This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not punish your child with hitting, spanking, or yelling.
 Never shake your child.
 Tell your child "no." Give your child short and simple rules.
 Put your child in time-out for 1 to 2 minutes in his or her crib or playpen.
 You can distract your child with a new activity when he or she behaves badly.
 Make sure everyone who cares for your child disciplines him or her the same way.

 - Reward your child for good behavior.
 This will encourage your child to behave well.

 - Read to your child.
-This will comfort your child and help his brain develop.
+This will comfort your child and help his or her brain develop.
 Point to pictures as you read.
 This will help your child make connections between pictures and words.
 Have other family members or caregivers read to your child.

 - Play with your child.
 This will help your child develop social skills, motor skills, and speech.

 - Respect your child's fear of strangers.
 It is normal for your child to be afraid of strangers at this age.
-Do not force your child to talk or play with people he does not know.
+Do not force your child to talk or play with people he or she does not know.